NeuralEnsemble/pype9/doc/source/installation.rst

 install `from Source Code`_.

-If you haven't already have configured a Python distribution on your system (or don't mind reinstalling your existing packages), I would recommend installing the standard Python distribution with Homebrew_ first
+If you haven't already have configured a Python distribution on your system, I would recommend installing the standard Python distribution with Homebrew_ first.
+Pype9 is compatible with both Python 2 (2.7) and Python 3 (>3.4), so which one you choose is up to you.

 .. code-block:: bash

-   brew install python
+   brew install python3

 Neuron_ can be installed with Homebrew_ by